ikaikahussey/archipelago/src/pages/index.md

 ---
 title: Home
 has_intro: true
+intro_content: >-
-intro_content: 'Welcome to TSOH, a website to document the changing state of Hawaii.'
+  Welcome to TSOH, a website chronicling and imagining the changing state of Hawaii.
 intro_actions:
   - label: Learn More
     url: /about